hyoo-ru/crowd.hyoo.ru/README.md

 ## Mergeable Plain Text

 Under the hood, text is just List of Tokens.
-So, entering word letter by letter changes same Chunk instead of creating new.
+So, entering word letter by letter changes same Unit instead of creating new.

 ### Properties